 If a degree result or test of English competency is pending we can consider your application and, where appropriate, make you an offer conditional upon supplying these at a later date.

-Eligible applicants should complete an online application for these scholarships.
-The closing date for the scholarship application is 1st February 2019.
+Eligible applicants must also complete an online scholarship application for these scholarships.
+The closing date for the scholarship application is Monday 3rd February 2020.
 Please note you will not be able to access the online application form unless you have applied for admission to the University of Edinburgh.